thisaccountname/SteamyComments/README.md

 ```
 ## Usage

-1. Open a terminal and navigate to the src directory.
+1. Open a terminal and navigate to the SteamyComments directory.
-2. Run the script with a Steam Workshop URL:
+2. Run the script with a Steam Workshop URL, for example:
 ```
-python steamy_comments.py "https://steamcommunity.com/sharedfiles/filedetails/?id=3118990099"
+python steam_comments.py "https://steamcommunity.com/sharedfiles/filedetails/?id=3118990099"
 ```

 The script will generate an HTML file named after the Workshop item title, followed by the current date and time.